mfxbe/Citynav/README.md

 ### Install

-See [releases](https://github.com/mfxbe/Citynav/releases) for the latest version.
+See [releases](https://github.com/mfxbe/Citynav/releases) for the latest version and a custom F-Froid repo for Android can be found [here](https://dyndns.mfxbe.de/other/citynav/fdroid/repo/).
 Remeber that Citynav is still work in process.

 ### Note